 4) Specify the volume size to create a multivolume backup.

 By default, backups will be stored on the same server as your account.
-You could web hosting also perform a remote backup by choosing personal FTP repository.
+You could new domain names also perform a remote backup by choosing personal FTP repository.
 You’ll need to set one up first in order for this option to become available.

 5) Enter an e-mail address here to which a notification will be sent upon task completion.